Kubernetes Course Labs

 kubectl exec sleep -- curl -s http://whoami

-📋 Recreate the whoami Pod and the replacement will have a new IP address - but service resolution with DNS still works.
+📋 Recreate the whoami Pod and the replacement will have a new IP address - but try the cURL command and you'll see the service resolution with DNS still works.

 Check the current IP address then delete the Pod: